NanoComp/meep/doc/docs/Python_User_Interface.md

 <div class="class_docstring" markdown="1">

-Identical to `GaussianBeamSource`, except that the beam is defined in 2d.
-This is useful for 2d simulations, where the 3d beam is not exact.
+Identical to `GaussianBeam3DSource` except that the beam is defined in 2d.
+This is useful for 2d simulations where the 3d beam is not exact.

 </div>